agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 #### Add Moviesanity to the SlotData Class - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/92daeeca15dbbc755b96ccc63e6422808e9004f6)

-This is where the value will be stored for the duration of the play session
+This is where the value will be stored for the duration of the play session.

 ![image](https://i.imgur.com/iqScwFE.png)